0xCardiE/univ3-volume-tracker/README.md

 ## Usage

-1. The app loads with a default pair address: `0x5696c2c2fcb7e304a5b9faaec9cd37d369c9d067`
+This application is specifically designed to track the Swarm (BZZ) token trading volumes on Ethereum and Gnosis networks.

-2. Enter any Uniswap V3 pair address in the input field
+1. The app loads with the default Swarm token pair address
-3. Click "Search" to fetch and display the trading volumes
+2. View the last 30 days of trading data for Swarm token
-4. View the last 30 days of trading data in the table
+3. Monitor trading activity across both Ethereum and Gnosis networks

 ## Data Source

-This app uses [The Graph](https://thegraph.com/) to query the Uniswap V3 subgraph on Ethereum mainnet.
+This app uses [The Graph](https://thegraph.com/) to query the Uniswap V3 subgraphs on both Ethereum mainnet and Gnosis network, specifically tracking Swarm (BZZ) token pairs.

 ## Technologies